wenqingyu/reliveyy.github.io/_posts/2015-4-11-centos-cli-resolution.md

 grub2-mkconfig -o "$(readlink /etc/grub2.cfg)"
 ```

-Finally, reboot the virtual machine, the resolution will be changed.
+Finally, reboot your system, the resolution will be changed.